microprediction/endersnotebooks/mean_reversion_attacker.md

 - **Feature Engineering**: Incorporate additional features such as momentum indicators, rolling variances, or online regression coefficients.
 These features can be updated incrementally and may improve prediction accuracy.

-- **Parallel Processing**: If handling multiple data streams, design the algorithm to process streams in parallel, leveraging multi-core processors or distributed computing frameworks.

 - **Resource Management**: Optimize memory usage by avoiding the storage of historical data points.
 Use data structures that support efficient incremental updates.

 - **Algorithm Selection**: Choose algorithms that are known for their efficiency in online settings.
 For example, online versions of algorithms like stochastic gradient descent can be more suitable than batch counterparts.